DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 images of private life . . .
-Apart from a tiny minority of aesthetes, photographers see the recording of family life as the primary function of photography’.[^07chapter6_21] This is echoed from the videobloggers such as Erin Nealey who said comments that her videoblog explores ‘moments from our family life and I like to think of them as a video scrapbook of our memories and times together.
+Apart from a tiny minority of aesthetes, photographers see the recording of family life as the primary function of photography’.[^07chapter6_21] This is echoed from the videobloggers such as Erin Nealey who said that her videoblog explores ‘moments from our family life and I like to think of them as a video scrapbook of our memories and times together.
 This will be something I’m sure I will cherish in years to come (and hopefully my children will too!)”.